 Please contact your program's liaison librarian for more information about scheduling a class.

 The Library will borrow items and get copies of journal articles for you from other libraries if they are not available from CCL.
 There is no cost for this service.
 Please see the ILL page to make requests.
+Watch our how-to video to learn about the three ways to place ILL requests.

 Contact the Library Interlibrary Loan Office by email or phone (919-760-8446) with any questions.